aledanee/qcmd/README.md

 ## Modular Architecture

-QCMD has been refactored into a modular architecture with the following components:
+QCMD has been refactored into a modular architecture for better maintainability and extensibility.
+The main components are:

 ### Core Modules